 Enter Premiere Pro.

 Adobe pushed hard during the early days of Final Cut Pro X to grab the user base that felt abandoned by Apple.
 But it wasn’t all smoke and mirrors.
 Adobe added more and more features to the product to further convey to the market that they were innovating.
 It also helped that After Effects and Photoshop were already a staple in the Post community, and thus most facilities already owned – or should I say rented – Premiere Pro software.
-The rental model Adobe adopted also gave Adobe a way to push updates more often, without waiting for quarter’s end or tradeshows like NAB.
+The rental model Adobe adopted also gave Adobe a way to push updates more often, without waiting for the quarter’s end or tradeshows like NAB.
 This kept Adobe relevant and industry newsworthy.

 Lastly, Premiere Pro could run on the same systems that ran Final Cut Pro Classic, or even Media Composer.